 But these are not just instruction files.
 Each hero can include LSP servers, MCP servers, tooling, tasks, commands, plugins, and other technologies that enable them to do their job.
 They are designed to be the pinnacle archetype of their role.

-Unbound Force is built on three complementary tools that form a layered stack:
+Unbound Force is built on four complementary tools that form a layered stack:

 | Layer | Tool | What It Does |